blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 ---

 ## Introduction
 In this tutorial we’ll set up Salesforce to Whatsapp integration using a third-party API.
 Our goal is to be able to send and recieve messages, images and other types of files from/to Salesforce, to store the contents and to have the ability to automate the message exchange.
-We'll have a general overview of the available options provided by Whatsapp and their partners.
-Additionally, I'll provide some code samples to demonstrate how the integration can be used.
+We"ll have a general overview of the available options provided by Whatsapp and their partners.
+Additionally, I"ll provide some code samples to demonstrate how the integration can be used.

-In this example we'll be using existing back office as well as a Salesforce org as part of the integration where we'll be recieving notifications of the result of the message request.
+In this example we"ll be using existing back office as well as a Salesforce org as part of the integration where we"ll be recieving notifications of the result of the message request.
 Depending on your requirements and existing project structure you can consider having this part of the integration living in Salesforce.

 ## By the end you will have:
  - Ability to send and recieve Whatsapp messages via a visualforce page.
  - A trigger to send automated messages
  - Installed third party Chrome plugin provided by Waboxapp

-For this tutorial I am assuming that you have some experience with Salesforce, Salesforce's APEX, have Salesforce Enterprise edition and using Google Chrome browser.
+For this tutorial I am assuming that you have some experience with Salesforce, Salesforce"s APEX, have Salesforce Enterprise edition and using Google Chrome browser.

-Let's get started.
+Let"s get started.

 ## What are the options to integrate with Whatsapp?
-Facebook's Whatsapp has made available several options for businesses depending on their size and needs.
+Facebook"s Whatsapp has made available several options for businesses depending on their size and needs.

 For small buisinesses WhatsApp has provided the [WhatsApp Business App](https://www.whatsapp.com/business).
 With it you can interact with your customers and have a way to sort and automate responces.
-It's a great option, however if we want to be able to customize message content, automate and dynamically change the message throught Salesforce we'll need to look at the other options.
+It"s a great option, however if we want to be able to customize message content, automate and dynamically change the message throught Salesforce we"ll need to look at the other options.

 For medium and large businesses Facebook has provided a directory of [registered partners](https://www.facebook.com/business/partner-directory/search?platforms=whatsapp&solution_type=messaging) and their solutions.
-In this tutorial we'll be looking at Weboxapp as the consultancy that is integrated with WhatsApp.
+In this tutorial we"ll be looking at Weboxapp as the consultancy that is integrated with WhatsApp.
 There are many consultancies to choose from.
 Obviously the integration stepsd and results will vary depending on the consultancy of your choice.

 One of the benefits of Waboxapp is that it provides a sandbox where you can test your integrationg.
 Furthermore, You can start using [Waboxapp](https://www.waboxapp.com) for free up to 100 messages a month to see if it works for you.
 [Prices](https://www.waboxapp.com/pricing) for this service are monthly payments that correspond the the volume of messages that use send from all your active accounts.